benjaminwesson-okta/api/docs/endpoints/users.md

 #### POST /users/:id/lifecycle/unlock

 Unlocks a user with a **LOCKED_OUT** status and returns them to **ACTIVE** `status`.
 Users will be able to login with their current password.

+*Note: This operation currently only works with Okta-mastered users and does not support directory-mastered accounts such as Active Directory.*

 #### Request Parameters